OrangePomeranian/TF_CNN/README.md

 # TF_CNN

-More informations in Projekt Zaliczeniowy PDF.pdf
+More informations about this project in Projekt Zaliczeniowy PDF.pdf

 We processed 3200 MRI images of brain cancer with different classifications.